-5) It divides the area of a triangle in two halves.
+It divides the area of a triangle into two halves.

 The centre of the circumcircle is the circumcentre of the triangle.

-The vertices are at equal distance from the circumcenter of a triangle.
+The vertices are at an equal distance from the circumcenter of a triangle.

 For the acute-angled triangle, the circumcenter is always inside the triangle.